Jisu-Woniu/giscus-blazor/README.md

 Or you can just add `@using GiscusBlazor` to `_Imports.razor`.

-Most of the parameters’ information can be found from the [giscus official site](https://giscus.app/).
+Most values of the `string` parameters can be found from the [giscus official site](https://giscus.app/).

 ## Samples